 Additionally of course, editing techniques, lighting used and lot of other factors determine the end result.

-It took me over 9 year to get where I am and develop my style, mostly through hard work, research and a hell of a lot of practice.
-Please don’t expect me to give that knowledge away on a plate – it would be foolish of me to do so.
+It took me a long time to get where I am and develop my style, mostly through hard work, research and a hell of a lot of practice.

 My advice to any new or aspiring photographer is to practice, practice, practice and work on developing your own unique style & look.
 Copies of other people’s work will look just like what they are – copies.
 So just because someone you put a baby in a hat, it does not make it a good picture, a lot of other things need to come together to make it a beautiful image.